Charley Pride

-Charley Frank Pride (March 18, 1934 – December 12, 2020) was an American singer, guitarist, and professional baseball player.
-His greatest musical success came in the early to mid-1970s, when he was the best-selling performer for RCA Records since Elvis Presley.
+Charley Frank Pride (March 18, 1934 – December 12, 2020) was an American country singer and baseball player.
+Beginning his career as a Negro league baseball player in the early-1950s, he later pursued a career in country music, becoming the genre's first black superstar.

+The period of his greatest musical success was from around 1969 to 1975, when he was the top-selling artist for RCA Records, outselling even Elvis Presley and John Denver.
 During the peak years of his recording career (1966–1987), he had 52 top-10 hits on the Billboard Hot Country Songs chart, 30 of which made it to number one.
+Songs such as "All I Have to Offer You (Is Me)", "Is Anybody Goin' to San Antone", and "Kiss an Angel Good Mornin'", among others, typified the "countrypolitan" style that made him famous and became crossover-pop hits.

+Pride later ventured into gospel music, releasing his first gospel album Did You Think to Pray in 1971.
+In 1973, he performed "The River Song" from the motion picture musical Tom Sawyer.
-He won the Entertainer of the Year award at the Country Music Association Awards in 1971 and was awarded a Grammy for “Best Country Vocal Performance, Male” in 1972.

-Pride is one of three African-American members of the Grand Ole Opry (the others being DeFord Bailey and Darius Rucker).
+Pride won the Entertainer of the Year award at the Country Music Association Awards in 1971 and was awarded a Grammy for "Best Country Vocal Performance, Male" in 1972.
+He is one of three African-American members of the Grand Ole Opry (the others being DeFord Bailey and Darius Rucker).
 He was inducted into the Country Music Hall of Fame in 2000.

 Early life

-Pride was born on March 18, 1934, in Sledge, Mississippi, the fourth of eleven children of poor sharecroppers.
+Pride was born on March 18, 1934, in Sledge, Mississippi, to Tessie B. (née Stewart; 1908–1956) and Fowler MacArthur "Mack" Pride Sr. (1907–1996).
+He was the fourth of eleven children born into a family of sharecroppers.
 His father intended to name him Charl Frank Pride, but owing to a clerical error on his birth certificate, his legal name was Charley Frank Pride.
 Eight boys and three girls were in the family.
 His elder brother, Mack Pride, played Negro league baseball before entering the ministry.